pub trait WidgetExt:

 fn activate_action( &self, name: &str, args: Option<&Variant>, ) -> Result<(), BoolError>

-Looks up the action in the action groups associated with @self and its ancestors, and activates it.
+The action is looked up in the action groups associated with @self and its ancestors.

 If the action is in an action group added with